Late onset congenital adrenal hyperplasia

-Late onset congenital adrenal hyperplasia (LOCAH), also known as nonclassic congenital adrenal hyperplasia (NCCAH or NCAH), is a milder form of congenital adrenal hyperplasia (CAH), a group of autosomal recessive disorders characterized by impaired cortisol synthesis that leads to variable degrees of postnatal androgen excess.
+Late onset congenital adrenal hyperplasia (LOCAH), also known as nonclassical congenital adrenal hyperplasia (NCCAH or NCAH), is a milder form of congenital adrenal hyperplasia (CAH), a group of autosomal recessive disorders characterized by impaired cortisol synthesis that leads to variable degrees of postnatal androgen excess.

-The causes of LOCAH are the same as of classic CAH, and in the majority of the cases are the mutations in the CYP21A2 gene resulting in corresponding activity changes in the associated P450c21 (21-hydroxylase) enzyme which ultimately leads to excessive androgen production.
+The causes of LOCAH are the same as of classical CAH, and in the majority of the cases are the mutations in the CYP21A2 gene resulting in corresponding activity changes in the associated P450c21 (21-hydroxylase) enzyme which ultimately leads to excessive androgen production.
 Other causes, albeit less frequent, are mutations in genes affecting other enzymes involved in steroid metabolism, like 11β-hydroxylase or 3β-hydroxysteroid dehydrogenase.
 It has a prevalence between 0.1% and 2% depending on population, and is one of the most common autosomal recessive genetic diseases in humans.
 The pathophysiology is complex and not all individuals are symptomatic.

 Presentation

 Patients with LOCAH usually present with signs of hyperandrogenism, rather than of glucocorticoid deficiency, a condition characterized by inadequate cortisol production.
 Cortisol synthesis impairment is mild but clinically silent (asymptomatic).
 LOCAH patients usually have the same baseline but lower peak cortisol levels comparing to healthy controls.
 Flatter diurnal cortisol slopes contribute to stress-related dysregulation of central and peripheral circadian mechanisms with negative health outcomes.

 Due to hyperandrogenism, females may present with symptoms like hirsutism, oligomenorrhea, acne, infertility, and androgenetic alopecia.

 Males are generally asymptomatic, but may present with acne, early balding, chronic prostatitis and/or chronic pelvic pain syndrome.
 Rare presentation of testicular adrenal rest tumors which do not affect fertility and do not require regular ultrasound examinations of the scrotum is also possible.

 While symptoms are usually diagnosed after puberty, children may present with premature adrenarche.

 The degree of hormonal disorder in patients with LOCAH is relatively mild.
 However, alterations in the hypothalamic–pituitary–adrenal axis (HPA axis) are present even in this mild form of the disease and might contribute to psychiatric vulnerability.